 Dedicated to all Covid-19 First Responders

-Should we remain at safe homes free from contagion or venture beyond, face cautious people mingling among thongs of unmasked resentment?
+Should we remain at safe homes free from contagion or venture beyond, face cautious people mingling among throngs of unmasked resentment?
 Limiting human exposure presents stir crazy challenges, problems, or glitch.
 Could free falling frequently offer one unique opportunities on the edge: flying box paper kites during sudden winter squalls, exchanging flirtatious body language, doodling on frosted windows near dawn?
 When might sovereign innocence assert peculiar thoughts that frighten the status quo? how will restless hearts glow into perpetuity amongst loathing’s angry maelstrom, balancing hunger’s compromise, dangling hope’s thread?

 ©2020 Sterling Warner